Learnable Boundary Guided Adversarial Training: Our Method

-\paragraph{Natural Classifier Boundary Improving Robustness} Zhang et al. \cite{zhang2019theoretically} identified trade-off between performance on natural data and robust accuracy.
+Zhang et al. \cite{zhang2019theoretically} identified a trade-off between performance on natural data and robust accuracy.
 Xie et al. \cite{xie2020adversarial} observed that adversarial examples were helpful to model generalization ability on natural images.
 However, using models trained only with natural data to enhance model robustness remains unexplored.
-We instead notice that proper classifier boundary learned by the natural trained model not only helps preserve high natural accuracy but also enhances model robustness (2.44\% improvement on CIFAR-100 dataset under the strongest auto-attack \cite{croce2020reliable} shown in Table~\ref{fig:whitebox}).
-We attribute the improvement to guidance of the natural classifier boundary in the course of adversarial training.
+We instead notice that proper classifier boundary learned by the naturally trained model not only helps preserve high natural accuracy but also enhances model robustness (\textbf{2.44\%} improvement on CIFAR-100 dataset under the strongest auto-attack \cite{croce2020reliable} shown in Table~\ref{tab:white-box}.
+We attribute the improvement to the guidance of natural classifier boundary with the following explanation.

-\paragraph{Comparison with ALP} Adversarial logit pairing (ALP)~\cite{DBLP:journals/corr/abs-1803-06373} pairs logits from $x$ and $x^{adv}$ output from the same robust model, encouraging similar representation between $x$ and $x^{adv}$.
-Ours is totally different by nature.
-Eqs. \eqref{f_BGAT} \eqref{f_LBGAT} reveals that logits of $x^{adv}$ from robust model $\mathcal{M}^{robust}$ are guided by logits output of $x$ from model $\mathcal{M}^{natural}$, leading to more generalizable classifier boundary for natural data.
-The logits come from two different models.
-This is the most fundamental difference to ALP.
-We list ALP as one baseline and give extensive comparisons in experiments.
+Empirically, as shown in Fig.~\ref{fig:comparison_methods}, an adversarially trained model usually suffer from natural accuracy degradation, which means the adversarially trained model can not model the relations among different classes as well as the naturally trained model.

+For example, with an image of a dog, the naturally trained model can misclassify it as a cat with the probability of 0.5.
+Under some case, we can accept this result because some dogs are very like a cat in real life.
+However, the adversarially trained model can misclassify a dog into a truck with high confidence because attackers can change the prediction of an image into any other class.
+And this is not acceptable for us because a dog is very different from a truck.
+Thus, with the guide of classifier boundary from a naturally trained model, the adversarially trained model can avoid such issues to some degree in training optimization.